DataFire/Integrations/integrations/generated/amazonaws_lightsail/README.md

   region: ""
 });

-amazonaws_lightsail.AllocateStaticIp({
-  "staticIpName": ""
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

-<p>Amazon Lightsail is the easiest way to get started with AWS for developers who just need virtual private servers.
-Lightsail includes everything you need to launch your project quickly - a virtual machine, SSD-based storage, data transfer, DNS management, and a static IP - for a low, predictable price.
-You manage those Lightsail servers through the Lightsail console or by using the API or command-line interface (CLI).</p> <p>For more information about Lightsail concepts and tasks, see the <a href="https://lightsail.aws.amazon.com/ls/docs/all">Lightsail Dev Guide</a>.</p> <p>To use the Lightsail API or the CLI, you will need to use AWS Identity and Access Management (IAM) to generate access keys.
-For details about how to set this up, see the <a href="http://lightsail.aws.amazon.com/ls/docs/how-to/article/lightsail-how-to-set-up-access-keys-to-use-sdk-api-cli">Lightsail Dev Guide</a>.</p>
+<p>Amazon Lightsail is the easiest way to get started with Amazon Web Services (AWS) for developers who need to build websites or web applications.
+It includes everything you need to launch your project quickly - instances (virtual private servers), container services, managed databases, SSD-based block storage, static IP addresses, load balancers, content delivery network (CDN) distributions, DNS management of registered domains, and resource snapshots (backups) - for a low, predictable monthly price.</p> <p>You can manage your Lightsail resources using the Lightsail console, Lightsail API, AWS Command Line Interface (AWS CLI), or SDKs.
+For more information about Lightsail concepts and tasks, see the <a href="http://lightsail.aws.amazon.com/ls/docs/how-to/article/lightsail-how-to-set-up-access-keys-to-use-sdk-api-cli">Lightsail Dev Guide</a>.</p> <p>This API Reference provides detailed information about the actions, data types, parameters, and errors of the Lightsail service.
+For more information about the supported AWS Regions, endpoints, and service quotas of the Lightsail service, see <a href="https://docs.aws.amazon.com/general/latest/gr/lightsail.html">Amazon Lightsail Endpoints and Quotas</a> in the <i>AWS General Reference</i>.</p>

 ## Actions